 Look Into Supplements

 Chronic stress can extol a beating on the body.
 Fortunately, there are supplements that you can add to your diet to help you to deal with feelings of exhaustion, stress, anxiety and other mental health challenges.
-The use of tryptophan has been proven to be effective at combating excessive stress and burnout.
+As a precursor to the neurotransmitter serotonin, the use of tryptophan may naturally promote this “happiness hormone” and reduce levels of stress and depression, proving to be a powerful ally during this unsettling time in history.
 Tryptophan can also mitigate depression and lift your mood in a natural way.
-As a precursor to the neurotransmitter serotonin, the use of tryptophan may naturally promote this “happiness hormone” and reduce levels of stress and depression, proving to be a powerful ally during this unsettling time in history.

 Nothing can lift your spirits more than working up a sweat.
 Even if you are stuck at home, there are still things that you can do to get your body moving.
 Something as easy as taking a walk around the block will expose you to fresh air and get your heart rate up.